 Martin and Linwood Lakes are the priority due to their recreational use, feasibility, and benefits to multiple waterbodies.
 Even for these, the goal is ambitious – the 3,314 lbs of phosphorus reduction would cost $3,314,000 at a typical $1000/lb rate.
 Considering this cost, even with $1M in grants and local funding every 10 years (nearly double the funding secured during 2009-2018), the goals may take over 30 years to achieve.

-Maintain Coon Lake water quality through projects that offset landscape pressures that might cause eutrophication.
+Maintain Coon Lake water quality through projects that offset landscape pressures that might cause eutrophication, resulting in a flat or improving water quality trend.

 SRWMO Actions: